 Much of Lure’s menu is tried and true, and some of it has even improved with age.
 You can’t beat the crispy rice with spicy tuna, the lobster roll delivers, and the award-winning burgers are worth a visit in their own right.
 You can go steak, you can go fish, you can go raw bar, or you can just come to drink.
 The bottom line is that you’ll probably leave happy.

 This pasta is stuffed to the brim with lobster, and sits in an amazing vodka-esque sauce.
 You should eat some.

 Much like the classic version you’ll most famously find at LA’s Katsuya and every restaurant in Miami, this crispy/crunchy rice with spicy tuna on top is a can’t miss order.

 About as perfect as a crudo gets.
 This should be on your table.

 There’s a reason why this burger keeps winning burger competition after burger competition - because it’s excellent.

 I look at this burger the way I assume a frisky heterosexual woman looks at Ryan Gosling.

 This is a giant roll that weighs in at $30, but it is also worth the splurge.
 As far as restaurant rolls go, Lure’s is one of our favorites in NY.

 Prepared with garlic and olive oil, this will do the trick if you’re looking for something simple.

 The big ticket fish for two at Lure is absolutely worthy of a spot on your table.
-You'll likely be here with a big group anyway, so get the crispy snapper for the table to share.
+You’ll likely be here with a big group anyway, so get the crispy snapper for everyone to share.